The Paschal Candle

 In term of season, the Paschal candle burns during the Easter season.

-Admittedly, some have argued that every Sunday is an easter, but the interpretation of the broader church has not used that line of thinking to support burning of the Paschal candle outside of the defined Easter season.
-In the same way, we refer to a special decorated tree as a Christmas tree, we refer to a special decorated candle as a Paschal candle.
-Just as a Christmas tree lit up in April would make little sense, a Paschal candle burning in November makes little sense (unless it is a baptism or funeral).
+Admittedly, some have argued that every Sunday is a little Easter, but the interpretation of the broader church has not used that line of thinking to support burning of the Paschal candle outside of the defined Easter season.
+In the same way that we refer to a special decorated tree as a Christmas tree, we refer to a special decorated candle as a Paschal candle.
+Just as a Christmas tree lit up in April would make little sense, a Paschal candle burning in November would make little sense (unless it is for a baptism or funeral).
 With this in mind:

 • The Paschal candle should never be used in conjunction with the Advent wreath.